 How to handle joint debts

-You should also consider closing joint accounts that were opened in both of your names, as well as removing your spouse as an authorized user on your own accounts.
+You should consider closing joint accounts that were opened in both of your names, as well as removing your spouse as an authorized user on your own accounts.
 You can also ask the creditor to convert these accounts to individual accounts.
 Since creditors aren't obligated to convert such accounts, you may need to apply for credit on an individual basis.
 The creditor will then extend or deny you credit based on your new application.

 Ideally, you should pay off as many joint debts as possible before the divorce is finalized.
 This makes settlement negotiations easier and helps make for a cleaner break.